open-component-model/ocm/README.md

 The code for the CLI can be found in [package `cmds/ocm`](https://github.com/open-component-model/ocm/blob/main/cmds/ocm).

+The OCI and OCM support can be found in packages [`pkg/contexts/oci`](pkg/contexts/oci) and [`pkg/contexts/ocm`](pkg/contexts/ocm).

+## Examples
 An example of how to use the `ocm` CLI in a Makefile can be found in [`examples/make`](https://github.com/open-component-model/ocm/blob/main/examples/make/Makefile).

 More comprehensive examples can be taken from the [`components`](https://github.com/open-component-model/ocm/tree/main/components) contained in this repository.
-Here a complete component build including a multi-arch image is done and finally packaged into a CTF archive which can be tranported into an OCI repository.
+[Here](components/helmdemo/README.md) a complete component build including a multi-arch image is done and finally packaged into a CTF archive which can be tranported into an OCI repository.
+See the readme files for details.

-The OCI and OCM support can be found in packages [`pkg/contexts/oci`](pkg/contexts/oci) and [`pkg/contexts/ocm`](pkg/contexts/ocm).

 ## Contributing